pollum-io/deswap/README.md

 ## Overview

 DESWAP is a TypeScript-based serverless service that aggregates DEX liquidity across multiple blockchain networks to find the best token swap rates.
-It integrates with various DEX aggregators starting with 1inch, and provides optimal routing for token swaps.
+It integrates with various DEX aggregators including 1inch and Jupiter (Solana), providing optimal routing for token swaps.

 ## Supported Networks